chicio/chicio.github.io/_drafts/2019-10-31-pull-to-refresh-web.md

 export { tryToActivatePullToRefresh }
 ```

-Finally I instantiated the pull to refresh widget inside the blog main js file `index.blog.js` file.
-Below you can find the startup code for the pull to refresh widget inside a `load` event listener.
+The widget above is instantiated the blog main js file `index.blog.js` file.
+Below you can find the startup code that I placed inside a `load` event listener (that on my website code does also other things).

 ```javascript
 import { pullToRefresh } from './blog/pull-to-refresh'